Casting all your care upon him; for he careth for you.

-The new commandment to love follows us first receiving God’s love for us.
+Notice that the new commandment to love follows us first receiving God’s love for us.
 It is only when our hearts are saturated by the love of Christ that we have the ability to love others in the way He loves us.
-Let us focus on the love of God in Christ Jesus, and we will find His love flowing out through us.
+And so the more we focus on the love of God in Christ Jesus, the more will we find His love flowing out through us.

 Or despisest thou the riches of his goodness and forbearance and longsuffering; not knowing that the goodness of God leadeth thee to repentance?